zamicol/jsonflag/README.md

 }
 ```

 The default values will be overwritten by the values in the JSON config, which may further be overwritten by environmental variables and CLI parameters.
-For example

-Example overwriting values using environmental variable and command line options:
+Example overwriting values using an environmental variable and command line flag:

 ```
 FLAG2=Flag2EnvValue go run main.go --flag1=Flag1CLIValue